WakiMak/trentent.github.io-forked/_posts/2018-09-14-meltdown-spectre-performance-impact-analysis-take-2.md

 # Real World Production results

-The ControlUp Insights cloud product produced graphs and results that were easy and quick to interpret.&nbsp; These results are for & 6.5, Server 2008R2.
+The ControlUp Insights cloud product produced graphs and results that were easy and quick to interpret.&nbsp; These results are for XenApp 6.5, Server 2008R2.

 ### Hosts View